Part Time Tourists worked in partnership with Visit Idaho to create this Travel Tip.

 The City Creek Trail area is a great place for hikers or bikers looking for prime fall scenery near Pocatello.
 Take City Creek Road towards the mountains, but instead of parking at the Upper Citycreek Trailhead, take a left onto the dirt road and park at the City Creek Loop Trailhead.
 You’ll find fall colors immediately at the start of this trailhead and all along the West Bench!

-As the leaves stop producing chlorophyll, which gives them that green color during the spring and summer months and starts allowing the beautiful orange, red, and yellow colors to come out, we hope you take the time to go leaf-peeping in eastern and southeastern Idaho!
+As the leaves stop producing chlorophyll, which gives them that green color during the spring and summer months and start allowing the beautiful orange, red, and yellow colors to come out, we hope you take the time to go leaf-peeping in eastern and southeastern Idaho!

 Feature imaged credited to Part Time Tourists.